 Disclosure: Links to external websites on this page may be affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This means, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Out-and-back, with steep but non-technical trail.

 Hiking Trail Description

 Above Route 23, the Long Path follows the Catskill Escarpment north over Ginseng Mountain and Mount Hayden toward Mount Pisgah, Richmond, Ashland Pinnacle, and Huntersfield.
 The smaller scale of these northern Catskills means there are no High Peaks vibes — little to no boreal summits — though the mountains are beautiful and exceptionally quiet.
-These are great trails to hike if you need some solitude.

-Michael Kudish says that Ginseng and Hayden have been extensively cut, but not burned.
+Michael Kudish says that Ginseng Mountain and Mount Hayden have been extensively cut, but not burned.
 The trees here are all second growth forest — meaning they are forest that has bounced back after previously being cleared of old, original growth — which is true of most of the forest in the Catskills.

 The land up here was used for pasture and logging, and the mountains are covered in old logging trails; the trail over Ginseng and Hayden runs along, and crosses, many logging trails.